Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Analyze the pattern and when the price reaches point D, wait for the breakout and take entry there.

-26. Inverted Butterfly Or bearish Gartley Chart Pattern
+26. Inverted Butterfly Or Bearish Gartley Chart Pattern

 • What it means: indicates a strong reversal.